andreventuravale/never-di/README.md

 # fun-di

-A lightweight, function-only dependency injection (DI) container for TypeScript.
+A lightweight, dependency-free, **function-only** dependency injection (DI) container for TypeScript.
 No decorators, no reflection, no classes — just plain functions with strong type safety.

 ---